jvkiran/testrepo/README.md

 - *Newsletter subscription*: Email
 - *Join as Data Provider*: Name, Email, Company, Comment
 - *Join as Data Consumer*: Name, Email, Company, Comment
+- *Ambassadors*: Name, Email, Location, Background, Interest, Speaking, LinkedIn, GitHub

 All data is currently collected on MailChimp where each form submission is put into a respective list.
 All form submissions make use of MailChimp's undocumented `jsonp` functionality, NOT the MailChimp API.

 Via Zapier, the data is synced further in real time when new submissions happen:

-- the Data Provider & Data Consumer into Slack channel #form-submissions
+- the Data Provider, Data Consumer & Ambassadors into Slack channel #form-submissions
-- the Data Provider & Data Consumer data into Google Sheets
+- the Data Provider, Data Consumer & Ambassadors data into Google Sheets

 ## SEO